-These arrangements set out how you may make a complaint that an elected or coopted member of this Authority has failed to comply with the Fire Authority's Code of Conduct, and sets out how the Fire Authority will deal with allegations of a failure to comply with the Fire Authority's Code of Conduct.
+These arrangements set out how you may make a complaint that an elected or coopted member of this Authority has failed to comply with the Fire Authority's Code of Conduct and sets out how the Fire Authority will deal with allegations of a failure to comply with it.

-These arrangements include the appointment of at least one Independent Person, whose views must be sought by the Fire Authority before it takes a decision on an allegation which it has decided warrants investigation, and whose views can be sought by the authority at any other stage, or by a member against whom an allegation as been made.
+These arrangements include the appointment of at least one Independent Person, whose views must be sought by the Fire Authority before it takes a decision on an allegation which it has decided warrants investigation, and whose views can be sought by the Authority at any other stage, or by a member against whom an allegation has been made.